eggplantandpeachessite/eggplantandpeaches/content/posts/2019-09-21-introduction.md

 featuredImage: /images/posts/2019-09-21.jpg
 ---

-## Greetings
+# Greetings

-Welcome to the new abode where I can share my thoughts and content on my terms.
+Welcome to where I will share my thoughts and content, on my terms.